aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 **https://aws.storylane.io/share/qye0se68an9i**

-Please see the [official documentation](https://docs.aws.amazon.com/transform/latest/userguide/transform-app-vmware.html) for AWS Transform for VMware for details of using the Service.
+Please see the [official documentation](https://docs.aws.amazon.com/transform/latest/userguide/transform-app-vmware.html) of AWS Transform for VMware for details of using the Service.

 ## Cleanup